ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse/warehouse-workers.md

 This means that one user might be connected to a multiple warehouses and respectively can be related to more than one worker definitions - one for each warehouse.

-The connection between the user and the worker is performed through the Person field - the Person specified in the worker/workers and in the user he is going to use should be the same.
+The connection between the user and the worker is performed through the Person field - the Person specified in the worker/workers and in the user he is going to use to log into the app should be the same.